numfocus/gsoc/2017/proposals/bansal-utkarsh.md

 ========
 Testing is crucial to the development of any software and MDAnalysis currently uses nose to test their code.
 Unfortunately, [nose](http://nose.readthedocs.io/en/latest/) is no longer under active development so the community has decided to shift over to [pytest](http://doc.pytest.org/en/latest/).
-The objective of this project is to implement this shift in a way that existing development work is not affected and to standardize and improve the existing test cases.
+Another problem is the performance of the current testsuite in terms of execution time.
+Currently the TravisCI build takes around 45 minutes (50 min. being the cap).
+This causes builds to fail because they are terminated on exceeding the maximum execution time.
+The objective of this project is to implement this shift in a way that existing development work is not affected and to improve performance of the existing test cases and to make it more maintainable in general.

 Current State
 =============
-Currently the testsuite consists of 8 modules that have a total of 4731 test cases.
+Currently the testsuite consists of 8 modules that have a total of 4731 test cases (detected by nose).
+The execution time is around 45 minutes (on TravisCI).

 Running this testsuite with pytest (without any modifications) results in the following output:

 `1789 failed, 2630 passed, 52 skipped, 1610 pytest-warnings, 26 error`

 Also, it is to be noted that pytest misses out some (231 to be exact) test cases too.
-This is due to differences between test discovery rules of nose and pytest.
+This is due to differences between test discovery rules of nose and pytest (explained further).

 Technical Details